11 Must-Know Melbourne Travel Tips: Plan the Perfect Visit

 Wrong.
 Having a local guide when you visit a new city can open up your eyes to history, culture and hidden secrets that you’ll never discover on your own.

 In Melbourne you can join some amazing tours that celebrate our city’s Indigenous culture, food, street art and history.
-I’ve got a guide to the best Melbourne tours (including some free ones).
+I’ve got a guide to the best Melbourne tours (including some free ones), as well as excellent walking tours in Melbourne and the best Melbourne food tours.

 Melbourne is expensive, there’s no doubt about that!
 But there are ways to save money here.